Conan O'Brien: The Kennedy Center Mark Twain Prize for American Humor: History

 The ceremony was dedicated to the 26th recipient of the Mark Twain Prize for American Humor, Conan O'Brien.
-The first recipient of this award was given to Richard Pryor in 1998 and has since been awarded to numerous comedians such as Bob Newhart, Whoopi Goldberg, Billy Crystal, Steve Martin, Tina Fey, Carol Burnett, Bill Murray, Jon Stewart, Julia Louis-Dreyfus, and Dave Chappelle.
+The first recipient of this award was given to Richard Pryor in 1998 and has since been awarded to numerous comedians including Bob Newhart, Whoopi Goldberg, Billy Crystal, Steve Martin, Tina Fey, Carol Burnett, Bill Murray, Jon Stewart, Julia Louis-Dreyfus, and Dave Chappelle.
 The prize remains the highest honor a comedian can receive.

 The award, named after the 19th-century humorist Mark Twain who famously wrote American classics such as The Adventures of Tom Sawyer (1876), and The Adventures of Huckleberry Finn (1884).
 The award is presented to individuals who have "had an impact on American society in ways similar to" Twain.
 The award was presented at the John F. Kennedy Center for the Performing Arts in Washington, D.C., where it has been presented annually since 1998.
 Organizers initially chose Catherine O'Hara to receive the award.
 She initially accepted before backing out.